aelena/trustworthy-ai/README.md

   - how data has been cleaned, processed, improved ([A 2024 Survey of ETL tools](https://arxiv.org/pdf/2406.08335))
   - [treatment of outliers](https://www.neuraldesigner.com/blog/effective-outlier-treatment-methods-machine-learning/)
   - [normalization and scaling](https://www.geeksforgeeks.org/normalization-and-scaling/)
-- Model selection and training - Choose the appropriate algorithm(s) based on the nature of the problem (e.g., classification, regression, clustering).
+- Model selection - model selection is about picking the best performing model, not about tuning it for its best performance, which is hyperparameter tuning and comes later.
+This is about choosing the appropriate algorithm(s) based on the nature of the problem (e.g., classification, regression, clustering).
 This may involve selecting traditional machine learning models or deep learning architectures, depending on complexity and scale.
-- Training phases
+- Training and Training phases

   - [Hyperparameter Tuning](https://arxiv.org/abs/2003.05689) : Adjust hyperparameters (e.g., learning rate, regularization factors) to optimize the model's performance.
 Techniques such as grid search, random search, or more advanced approaches like Bayesian optimization are often employed ([Hyperparameter Optimization For Compute Efficient Training](https://arxiv.org/abs/2306.08055), [Hyperparameters in Reinforcement Learning and How To Tune Them](https://arxiv.org/abs/2306.01324))
   - [Cross-Validation](./pages/cross_valid.md), to evaluate a model's performance and generalization ability.
 This allows to obtain a better estimate of a model's performance on previously unseen data compared to a classic train-test split.
 By testing the model on multiple subsets of data, cross-validation helps detect and prevent the classic issue of overfitting.
 - [Performance](https://neptune.ai/blog/performance-metrics-in-machine-learning-complete-guide) [metrics](https://www.analyticsvidhya.com/blog/2019/08/11-important-model-evaluation-error-metrics/) - what were the performance metrics for the AI system.